thedodd/wither/README.md

 An ODM for MongoDB built upon the [mongo rust driver](https://github.com/mongodb-labs/mongo-rust-driver-prototype).
 Please ⭐ on [github](https://github.com/thedodd/wither)!

 The primary goal of this project is to provide a simple, sane & predictable interface into MongoDB based on data models.
 If at any point this system might get in your way, you have direct access to the underlying driver.
-This project is tested against MongoDB `3.2`, `3.4`, `3.6` & `4.0`.
+This project is tested against MongoDB `3.2`, `3.4`, `3.6`, `4.0` & `4.2`.

+**GREAT NEWS!!!** We've finally updated from the [experimental driver](https://github.com/mongodb-labs/mongo-rust-driver-prototype) over to the officially supported [Rust driver](https://github.com/mongodb/mongo-rust-driver).
+This project is still non-async for the time being.
+We squarely depend upon the underlying driver to support async IO first.

 ### items of interest
 - [docs](https://docs.rs/wither): all the good stuff is here.